 GS Mini

 This scaled-down take on Taylor's Grand Symphony body style provides a unique look and big sound in a guitar that's only slightly larger than the Baby.
-The GS Mini is available in a variety of wood choices, like this mahogany version, or this koa acoustic-electric one.
+The GS Mini is available in a variety of wood and finish choices, like this mahogany version and this koa acoustic-electric one.
+In summer 2024, for the baseball-loving guitarists in our midst, Taylor released a limited-edition run of GS Minis that bear the insignia of all 30 MLB teams.

 Pictured: Taylor GS Mini Mahogany Natural